 Pro tip: Consider creating a standard online form to collect your responses.
 This might seem awkward – that is okay.
 To lessen the awkward feeling, you could offer to do the same for them so that you both benefit.

 3. Identify Patterns: Once you collect all your responses, start looking for patterns in their responses.
 In most cases, there will be themes where responders mention a similar skill.
 This could be interpersonal skills such as empathy in conversations or a hard skill like creating a presentation.

 Pro tip: You can create a chart to help you gather these in one spot.
 Consider making separate columns for the theme, when it happened, who shared the theme, and any interpretations or comments you may have on this theme.

-The Reflected Best Self (RBS) is a unique exercise to help you gain awareness of your strengths and bolster our mental health.
-While it might feel a bit odd at first, there’s not doubt you’ll reap the benefits in your personal and professional life.
+The Reflected Best Self (RBS) is a unique exercise to help you gain awareness of your strengths, find your best self and bolster your mental health.
+While it might feel a bit outside your comfort zone at first, there’s no doubt you’ll reap the benefits in your personal and professional life.

 *If you or someone you love is struggling with mental health, request an appointment with one of our professional mental health providers at Diversus Health today.
 If you need immediate assistance, call our crisis hotline at 9-8-8, or text ‘TALK’ to 9-8-8.